 - 1 tablespoon spring onion , finely sliced

-- ¼ cup fresh parsley , chopped
+- ¼ cup fresh cilantro , chopped

-- 1 pak choi, thinly sliced , thinly sliced
+- 1 pak choi , thinly sliced

 - ½ teaspoon sesame seeds